 I’m not having fun.”

 These become everyday statements and I know something else is going on.
-She won’t sleep.
-She fights me about homework.
-And she seems to have lost her love of learning.
-And that is when we receive the notes from her teacher telling us the she has become withdrawn….
+They won’t sleep.
+They fight me about homework.
+And they seem to have lost their love of learning.
+And that is when we receive the notes from the teacher telling us the they have become withdrawn….

-It goes on from there erupting into observations and evaluations at best.
-Or maybe at best my daughter develops school anxiety.
-At worse, she loses that passion that I see in her and despite our attempts to unschool her, there are pieces of her missing- ripped away by the system that love forgot .
+It goes on, erupting into observations and evaluations at best.
+Or maybe, at best my child develops school anxiety.
+At worse, they lose that passion that I see in them and despite our attempts to unschool, there are pieces of them missing- ripped away by the system that love forgot .

-I worry that my daughter will not acclimate into school culture- the culture of be quiet and be still- because she is just not that kind of child.
+I worry that Gerg will not acclimate into school culture- the culture of be quiet and be still- because they are not that kind of child.

-She is bright and sharp as a whip.
-She catches on to things quickly and once she has figured out how to do something, she would much rather move on to the next thing.
-She is an exploratory learner and would rather learn on her own schedule and doesn’t take well to by-the-book tactics.
+Gerg is bright and as sharp as a whip.
+They catch on to things quickly and once they have figured out how to do something, it’s time to move on.
+Gerg is an exploratory learner and would rather learn on their own schedule and doesn’t take well to by-the-book tactics.

-I want her to have the world as her classroom.
+I want Gerg to have the world as their classroom.
 Even if that means I have to tackle the things I don’t necessarily like.
+Like phonics.
+And math.